apache/allura/Allura/docs/getting_started/installation.rst

 A few more steps, if using git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're using a released version of Allura, these are already done for you.
-This transpiles JS into a version all browsers support:
+This transpiles JS into a version all browsers support.
+For non-Ubuntu installations see https://nodejs.org/en/download/package-manager/ for other options to replace the first line here:

 .. code-block:: bash

-    (env-allura)~$ sudo aptitude install nodejs npm
-    (env-allura)~$ sudo ln -s /usr/bin/nodejs /usr/bin/node
+    (env-allura)~$ curl --silent --location https://deb.nodesource.com/setup_4.x | sudo bash -
     (env-allura)~$ cd ~/src/allura
     (env-allura)~$ npm install -g broccoli-cli
     (env-allura)~$ npm install